cloudify-community/eaas-example/README.md

 ```
 By default, the RDS is created and provisioned using DB instance class `db.t2.small`.
 `new_instance_class` parameter is the new desired DB instance class of the RDS instance.
+The solution uses AWS CLI which is installed on the Cloudify Manager VM and connects to user's AWS account using AWS access key and AWS secret access key stored in the secrets.
 For information regarding allowed RDS instance classes, please refer to the
 [AWS documentation](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.DBInstanceClass.html).